The cryptocurrency industry has created lots of opportunities for new exciting projects to enter the market — one of them is Cardano and its coin!

 The Cardano project started in 2015.
 The company behind its development is called Input-Output Hong Kong (IOHK), which is managed by the co-founder of both BitShares and Ethereum, Charles Hoskinson.

-The concept of Cardano is to create a blockchain that can perform much better than older blockchains like Ethereum, meaning that it can process more transactions, cheaper transactions, and faster transactions.
+The aim of Cardano is to create a blockchain that can perform much better than older blockchains like Ethereum, meaning that it should process more, cheaper and faster transactions.

 This is similar to how Ripple works, where Ripple is the name of the blockchain and XRP is the name of the cryptocurrency.